Allocating Your Search Budget

 First of all, like every other marketing initiative, you must identify your goals and the metrics you will use to measure the success or failure of your undertaking.
 What is the purpose of your online campaign?
 Are you looking for an awareness campaign that will generate clicks to your page?
 Is your focus on getting leads?
 Are you looking to advertise at the lowest possible cost per lead?
 Or maybe you’re simply looking to increase your following on various social media platforms.

 Once you’ve identified and clarified your goals, see which platform is the best fit for your target audience.
 Based on what your product or service offering is, some social media channels make more sense than others.
-For example, LinkedIn is more of a business/professional network, as opposed to Facebook or twitter which is more social in nature.
+For example, LinkedIn is more of a business/professional network, as opposed to Facebook or Twitter which are more social in nature.

 The next thing to do is to define your budget.
 Paid search has improved greatly over the years, and allows you to drill down to a finite definition of your target audience.
 And, in some cases, you can even designate what times of day your ad will appear.
 Remember that some of your keywords may be more competitive than others, and more competitive they are the more expensive they will be.
 Remember to set your daily spend a limit so that you do not blow your budget.